K1 tank: Development

-On the other hand, Hughes' GPSS (Gunner's Primary Sight System) continuously saw issues with low accuracy and operational uses, while Hughes forced South Koreans to give up localization of the GPSS by doubling up the price when licensing.
-GDLS, which acquired Hughes in 1985, revealed that the system uses parts from Canada, West Germany, and Switzerland, and thus requires time-consuming multi-national cooperation to solve to problem.
+Meanwhile, Hughes' GPSS (Gunner's Primary Sight System) continuously suffered with issues such as low accuracy and operational uses.
+Also, South Korea gave up localizing the GPSS as Hughes doubled the price for the license.
+Later, GDLS, which acquired Hughes in 1985, revealed that the system uses parts from Canada, West Germany, and Switzerland, and thus requires time-consuming multinational cooperation to solve problems.
 In 1986, another contract was signed between Hyundai and GDLS for updating the GPSS, increasing the cost of the gunner's sight.
-This unsatisfactory led South Koreans to look for alternative options immediately.
+This unsatisfactory situation led South Koreans to look for alternative options immediately.
 In April 1987, the K1 tank test evaluation for conditional mass production was completed, and serial production began in September 1987.
 On 18 September, the tank was given the nickname 88-Tank by South Korean president Chun Doo-hwan to celebrate the upcoming 1988 Summer Olympics.

-1,027 K1s were produced between 1986 and 1997 in 3 batches with design changes in each batch.
+A total of 1,027 K1s were produced between 1986 and 1997 in three batches with design changes in each batch.
 In 1995, the K1s received their first depot maintenance at Hyundai Precision Industry in the order of production (10-year cycle).
-The work includes the application of 3rd batch updates on the earlier produced vehicles.
+The work includes the application of third batch updates on the earlier produced vehicles.